gangyi89/serverless-gpu-linode/README.md

 # Serverless GPU Auto-Scaling on Linode — Architecture Description

-## 1. Problem Statement
+## 1. Overview

-Linode does not offer native auto-scaling for GPU VMs.
-The customer requires a serverless-like GPU environment that can scale from 0 to 2 GPU nodes on demand, paying only for compute time used.
-This document describes a custom-built solution to achieve this using an event-driven architecture with independent, single-responsibility services deployed as Docker containers.
+To build a serverless-like GPU environment that can scale from 0 to X GPU nodes on demand, paying only for compute time used.
+This document describes a lightweight, yet scalable solution to achieve this using an event-driven architecture with independent, single-responsibility services deployed as Docker containers.

 ---